abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Qdrant-on Axion/architecture.md

 1. The query is converted into an embedding
 2. Qdrant searches for the closest vectors
 3. The chatbot returns relevant information

+This process enables the chatbot to understand intent and meaning, rather than relying solely on keyword matching.

 ## Benefits of This Architecture